 In addition to the meters at Gulf South and Columbia Gulf, the other interconnects that have been removed from force majeure are NGPL to Sabine, Sabine to Acadian, Jefferson Island to Sabine, Trunkline to Sabine and Sabine to Trunkline.
 However, Sabine said Thursday that Trunkline has not confirmed readiness to accept nominations at the Trunkline/Sabine location.

-Also on Thursday, Sabine announced that its force majeure was lifted for Friday's (Oct.
-7) gas day at:
+Also on Thursday, Sabine announced that its force majeure will be lifted for Friday’s gas day at:

 A force majeure remains in place for other points at the hub, including Southern Natural, Texas Gas, Bridgeline, Transco, Sea Robin.
 As for when the Henry Hub would be completely back online, that answer was still unknown.